Blogs/AI

 Embeddings

-Embeddings are numerical representations of text, allowing you to transform semantic information into a continuous vector space.
-This transformation enables machines to understand and process text based on its meaning rather than just its syntactic form.
-In Pinecone, each chunk can be associated with an embedding that captures its semantic context, making it possible to search for related content effectively.
+Embeddings are numerical representations of text that transform semantic information into a continuous vector space.
+This allows machines to process content based on meaning rather than surface-level keywords.
+In Pinecone, associating each chunk with an embedding enables similarity search driven by semantic context instead of exact term matching.

 Murtuza Kutub